 Expect an email from the Office of Financial Aid in June with instructions for managing your loans.

 There are loan fees associated with direct loans.
-Currently, the fees are 1.069 percent and are deducted from the loan amount before being applied to your student account.
-Please go to studentloans.gov for additional information about interest rates, disbursement details and repayment plans.
+Currently, the fees are 1.059 percent and are deducted from the loan amount before being applied to your student account.
+Please go to studentaid.gov for additional information about interest rates, disbursement details and repayment plans.

 If you have questions about how you will be billed and when, please visit the Student Accounts website to find information about bills, payment plans, costs and due dates.
-You may estimate your costs using our billing calculator.
+You may estimate your costs using our billing calculator for first-year students or our billing calculator for continuing students.
 The Student Accounts Office also offers a monthly payment plan as another option for paying your bill.

 Be prepared for the additional costs such as books, airfare, train fare, gasoline and personal expenses.
 Generally these can add up to $2,600 to your out-of-pocket costs each year.